EasyDutch-uBlockOrigin/EasyDutch/README.md

 &nbsp;&nbsp;&nbsp; Changes that are made, are applied after 5 minutes except for the Mirrors.
 &nbsp;&nbsp;&nbsp; I made a small delay to not overload the diffpatcher in GitHub Actions.
 - `EasyDutchCDN` is from the [EasyDutchCDN](https://github.com/EasyDutch-uBlockOrigin/EasyDutchCDN) GitHub-repro and hosted on `github.io`.
-&nbsp;&nbsp;&nbsp; Changes that are made in EasyDutch's main branch, are applied every two hours.
+&nbsp;&nbsp;&nbsp; Changes that are made in EasyDutch's main branch, are applied once a day.
 Mirrors follow later.
 - `Mirror` is [`jsDelivr`](https://www.jsdelivr.com/); a public and free CDN's.
 - `All-in-One` means that everything is one big file in stead of multiple files loaded in one file.
 &nbsp;&nbsp;&nbsp; This is to not overload/misuse the free CDN's.